augmented-testing/single-plugin-template/README.md

 The main repository for Scout can be found [here](https://github.com/augmented-testing/scout).

+A previous version of this template repository that uses a Makefile as a build system is tagged as [makefile](https://github.com/augmented-testing/single-plugin-template/releases/tag/makefile).
+The Makefile setup is helpful if you have a tiny plugin and want to avoid having Maven as a dependency.

 ## Requirements

 Scout is developed in Java and therefore requires the Java Runtime Environment (JRE).